 Chris Jarvis joined the Journal’s Team in the fall of 1992.
 Having watched the Journal’s progression from the beginning, Chris brings the “historical” perspective to the group and continues to provide it with a sense of continuity.

-Maria Redpath is the Community Engagement Supervisor at the Canadian Cancer Society Ottawa, a board member with Citizen Advocacy and a past board member of the Ottawa Administrators of Volunteer Resources.
+Maria Redpath is the Volunteer Engagement Specialist at the Canadian Cancer Society Ottawa Unit and a board member with Ottawa Administrators of Volunteer Resources.
 Maria joined the editorial team in the summer of 2010.

-Ruth Vant joined the editorial ream in 2009 and is the current chair.
-Ruth has over 27 years of experience in the voluntary community in various senior positions, both as a volunteer and as a staff member, and has managed to put her editorial skills to work in almost all of them.
+Ruth Vant joined the editorial team in 2009, bringing with her over 27 years of experience in the voluntary community.
+She worked in various senior positions, both as a volunteer and as a staff member, and managed to put her editorial skills to work in almost all of them.

 The Editorial Team’s responsibilities include:

-If you live in the National Capital Region and are interested in volunteering with the Journal’s Editorial Team, please send us an email at .
+If you live in the National Capital Region and are interested in volunteering with the Journal’s Editorial Team, please send us an email at email@example.com.
 New members are always welcome!

 Our Regional Representatives are tasked with promoting the Journal within their communities and networks and with finding stories from the field to include in upcoming issues.
 Each of these energetic and committed managers of volunteer resources has encouraged their colleagues to contribute to CJVRM and have also written articles of their own.